-- 2.7.1 The Applicant's position is that the Proposed Development is strongly supported by the current renewable energy policy and legislative framework. - 2.7.2 The trajectory, in terms of the scale and pace of action required to reduce emissions, grows ever steeper than before and it is essential that rapid progress is made through the 2020s.
-The rate of emission reductions must increase otherwise the legally binding target of Net Zero by 2045 will not be met. - 2.7.3 It is clear from the UK Energy White Paper and the forecasts by the CCC that electricity demand is expected to grow substantially (scenarios vary but potentially by a factor of three or four) as carbon intensive sources of energy are displaced by electrification of other industry sectors, particularly heat and transport. - 2.7.4 Whilst there has been a move away from annual emission reduction targets the overall target of Net Zero remains unchanged.
-Indeed, as set out in the Cabinet Secretary's Statement referenced above, the Government retains its "unwavering" commitment to attaining that legally binding target for Net Zero. - 2.7.5 Decisions through the planning system must be responsive to the climate change policy imperative.
-Decision makers can do this by affording significant weight to the energy policy objectives, articulated above, in the planning balance. - 2.7.6 By way of illustration, this was demonstrated recently in the decision by Scottish Ministers on 21 August 2024 to approve the Applicant's Creag Dhubh to Dalmally 275 kV Overhead Line Connection, in Argyll & Bute, where it is stated in the Ministers' Decision Letter at paragraph 78 that:
+- 2.7.1 The Applicant's position is that the Proposed Development is strongly supported by the renewable energy policy and legislative framework. - 2.7.2 The trajectory, in terms of the scale and pace of action required to reduce emissions, grows ever steeper than before and it is essential that rapid progress is made through the 2020s, and beyond.
+The rate of emission reductions must increase otherwise the legally binding target of Net Zero by 2045 will not be met. - 2.7.3 It is clear from the UK Energy White Paper and the forecasts by the CCC that electricity demand is expected to grow substantially (scenarios vary but potentially by a factor of three or four) as carbon intensive sources of energy are displaced by electrification of other industry sectors, particularly heat and transport. - 2.7.4 Decisions through the planning system must be responsive to the climate change policy imperative.
+Decision makers can do this by affording significant weight to the energy policy objectives, articulated above, in the planning balance. - 2.7.5 In the most recent renewable energy policy documents referred to, there is a consistent and what might be termed a 'green thread' which ties a number of related policy matters together: namely the urgent challenge of net zero and the need to substantially increase renewable energy capacity. - 2.7.6 Overall, the Draft Energy Strategy forms part of the new policy approach alongside NPF4.
+These documents confirm the Scottish Government's policy objectives and related targets, reaffirming the crucial role that new electricity infrastructure will play in response to the climate crisis which is at the heart of all these policies. - 2.7.7 By way of illustration, this was demonstrated recently in the decision by Scottish Ministers on 9th June 2025 to approve the Applicant's Skye Reinforcement Overhead Line Project, in Highland, where it is stated in the Ministers' Decision Letter at paragraph 137 that: